This year will feature a day of training on Thursday June 8th, 2017 at the Hyatt North Shore (260 North Shore Drive).

 As a training attendee, your morning will start with Apache Metron training and follow with 'Boss of the SOC CTF'.
+Breakfast and snacks will be provided, but lunch is own your own.

 In this training we will cover applied data analysis and visualization tools and techniques.
 The primary focus will be to learn data science fundamentals, and then to cover two tools, RITA and Apache Metron.